grandcircusco/cheatsheets/mvc-setup-hibernate.md

 ### 5. CREATE A DATA CLASS (called an entity)
 * In `src/main/java`, inside your package, create a new Java class.
-* Add these two attributes before the class:
+* Add these two annotations before the class: (All of these annotations are in the `javax.persistence` package.)
 ```
 @Entity
 @Table(name="car") // Or whatever table name you want